Penn State OG Olaivavega "Vega" Ioane Scouting Report

 Image 3: OG Will Hernandez (76) in a three-point stance for the Arizona Cardinals

 With both being stockily built, stumpy OGs with impressive quickness, Vega Ioane reminds me a lot of Will Hernandez.
-While the former All-American from UTEP was a complete liability for the New York Giants, Hernandez has quickly turned his career around with his time with the Arizona Cardinals.
-Before his recent ACL tear, Hernandez quietly became one of the better OGs in football.
-Though he hopefully does not have the same early career struggles, Ioane is a player I believe can be very similar to Will Hernandez during his early tenure with the Arizona Cardinals.
+While the former All-American from UTEP was a complete liability for the New York Giants, Hernandez quickly turned his career around with his time with the Arizona Cardinals where he had quietly become one of the better OGs in the NFL before tearing his ACL.
+Both Hernandez and Ioane are players that are not very exciting draft picks, but they are quality starting OGs who will help you win football games.

 Date Published: 10/23/2025